blockarchivelabs/hivesmartcontracts/snapshot/README.txt

 Snapshots take into account open market orders, stakes, delegations, pending unstakes, and pending undelegations.
 The following accounts are excluded from each snapshot:

-null, steemsc, steem-tokens, steem-peg, and deepcrypto8
+null, steemsc, steem-tokens, sns-peg, and deepcrypto8

 In addition, the issuing account for each token is also excluded, since most likely that's the account you would want to do an airdrop from on the Hive Engine side